 This article will explain the type of properties that single PRs can and cannot buy.
-So if you’re looking to buy a property as single PR, read on.
+So if you’re looking to buy a property as a single PR, read on.

 Residential properties that single PRs can’t buy